kaplayjs/kaplay-site/guides/en/1_getting_started/7_audio.md

 ---
 title: Sounds
-description: How to play music, audios and sounds in KAPLAY, the HTML5 Game Engine.
+description: How to play music, audios and sounds in KAPLAY, the HTML5 Game Library for JavaScript and TypeScript.
-order: 4
 url: audio
 ---

-# Playing sounds in KAPLAY
+# Playing sounds

 In KAPLAY, you can easily add background music and sound effects to your game.
 You can play music, audios and sounds using the `play()` function.